vite-pwa/vite-plugin-pwa/docs/frameworks/vue.md

 ## Vue 3

-You can use the builtin `Vite` virtual module `virtual:pwa-register/vue` for `Vuejs 3` which will return `composition api` references (`ref<boolean>`) for `offlineReady` and `needRefresh`.
+You can use the built-in `Vite` virtual module `virtual:pwa-register/vue` for `Vuejs 3` which will return `composition api` references (`ref<boolean>`) for `offlineReady` and `needRefresh`.

 You can use this `ReloadPrompt.vue` component: